 As a gay man, I only have two options when it comes to starting a family.
 I can either utilize the expensive process of surrogacy and have children that are biologically related to me, or I can go through the long, and also expensive process of adoption.
 There is, of course, an unspoken third choice: I could have uncomfortable, awkward, and meaningless sex with one of my girlfriends, but let’s be real, that will never happen.
-There is a reason that option is never voiced and I promise to never mention it again.
+There is a reason that option is never voiced, and I promise never to mention it again.

 You would think that this would be a simple and easy decision.
 It’s either you want your children to look like you or you don’t.
 Right?

 It’s not that elementary, at least not to me it isn’t.
 Surrogacy requires money and lots of it.
 There is also a chance that the procedure doesn’t work.
-If and when that happens, you’ve basically flushed a large sum of money down the drain.
+If and when that happens, you’ve flushed a large sum of money down the drain.
 I don’t think I could handle the idea of throwing money away.
 I barely have money as is.
-There is also the possibility that your surrogate is a complete stranger and that is one threesome that I don’t think I would enjoy.
+There is also the possibility that your surrogate is a stranger and that is one threesome that I don’t think I would enjoy.
 I’m not saying that she might be weird or anything like that, but having someone else’s baby is a very personal thing.
 The parents and the surrogate have to form a strong bond and understanding that I don’t think can be done in a short amount of time

 The great part about surrogacy is that you have a chance to pass on your genes to the next generation.
 They can get your dark hair, brown eyes, and incredible cheekbones.
 You also have the chance to raise a child from the beginning.
 There is no guarantee that you will be able to adopt an infant.
-But at the end of the day, I have made the decision to adopt.
+But at the end of the day, I have decided to adopt.

-I am only 22 and I probably shouldn’t even be thinking about a family right now.
+I am only 22, and I probably shouldn’t even be thinking about a family right now.
 I still need to work on getting a man first…and a job.
-I haven’t quite figured out the love thing yet and I’m sure the job will come eventually.
+I haven’t quite figured out the love thing yet, and I’m sure the job will come eventually.
 But I know that when the time comes, adoption is the path I will take.

 What do you think of surrogacy and adoption?
 Where do you stand?